 Vonage offers three main pricing plans for their Business Cloud service, each billed at a per month/per line fee.
 The Mobile Plan costs between $14.99 to $19.99 per month/per line, dependent upon the total number of lines that are on your account.
 The Premium Plan costs between $24.99 to $29.99 per month/per line, also dependent upon the total number of lines on your account.
 And the Advanced Plan costs between $34.99 to $39.99 per month/per line, again dependent upon the total number of lines.
 If your account has 100+ lines, Vonage encourages you to 'Contact Sales' for the pricing info of each plan.
 All plans also offer a 14 Day Free Trial period.

-OnSIP offers two paid pricing plans that address differing business needs from pay-as-you-go to unlimited calling:
+OnSIP offers two paid pricing plans, and one free plan, that address differing business needs from pay-as-you-go to unlimited calling:

-- Per User Plan: This plan offers unlimited Standard Area calling at $18.95 per person per month for each user on your account (the Standard Calling Area covers the continental U.S. and 14 other countries).
+- Unlimited Plan: This plan offers unlimited Standard Area calling at $18.95 per person per month for each user on your account (the Standard Calling Area covers the contiguous U.S. and 16 other countries).
 This plan enables customers to set up an unlimited amount of calling features like voicemail boxes, groups, and auto attendants; features like conference suites and call queues can be purchased a la carte.
-Call recording for each user is included in the Per User Plan.
+Call recording for each user is included in the Unlimited Plan.

 All OnSIP plans have a 30-day free trial period.

 Vonage provides its customers with desktop and mobile apps.
-Vonage DesktopConnect is a free app that lets users make/receive calls, send texts, review voicemail messages, view the call presence of coworkers, and more.
+Vonage Desktop-Connect is a free app that lets users make/receive calls, send texts, listen to voicemail messages, view the call presence of coworkers, and more.
 This app is for Mac and Windows computers; it's also accessible in a browser window.
-The Vonage Business Cloud Mobile App is available for iOS and Android phones.
+The Vonage Business Cloud Mobile App is available for iOS devices and Android phones.
 The mobile app allows users to make/receive calls, make video calls, send/receive text messages, instant message team members, and perform other actions right from their smartphones.